 According to the EEOC's complaint, the sexual harassment began in May 2014.
 The accusers worked in the meat department of a store owned by the defendants in Elmhurst, New York.
 The supervisor, a man, subjected the female accusers to “severe or pervasive sexual harassment” in the form of making unwanted “sexual advances, lewd comments, and offensive touching.”
 Among the specific examples of harassment alleged by the EEOC:

 - The supervisor told Accuser #1, a woman of Mexican descent that she “would be his” and that Mexican women were “sluts.”

 - On several occasions, the supervisor touched Accuser #1 on her “buttocks and breasts” and attempted to forcibly kiss her.

 - The supervisor engaged in similar unwanted conduct toward Accuser #2.
 Additionally, he exhibited pictures of his genitals to her and demanded she touch them.

 After suffering approximately two years of harassment, Accuser #1 finally complained to the store manager.
 The manager did not meet with her.
 Instead, she was fired the next day by the supervisor.
 Accuser #2 was also fired after she confronted the supervisor about his harassment.
 According to the EEOC, the store manager took no action to “investigate or remedy” the sexual harassment, and simply allowed the supervisor to terminate the two accusers in retaliation.

 Contact a NYC Sexual Harassment Lawyer Today

 Sexual harassment is a serious matter.
 Unfortunately, too many employers continue to casually tolerate months–even years–of harassment by their managers and supervisors.
 If you are an employee hurt by such conduct, you need to take immediate action.
-Contact the New York employment discrimination lawyers at the Law Offices of White, Nisar & Hilferty, LLP, if you need to speak with someone today.
+Contact the New York employment discrimination lawyers at the Law Offices of Nisar Law Group, P.C., if you need to speak with someone today.